 While planogram automation has helped ease the onerous task of shelf compliance to some extent, retailers are realizing that they must go beyond planogram creation to achieve sustainable compliance.

-Planograms supplemented with advanced image processing techniques and sophisticated new machine learning algorithms is the silver lining the industry is looking for.
+Planograms supplemented with advanced image processing techniques and sophisticated new machine learning algorithms is the silver lining the industry seeks.

 With intelligent store-shelf inspection solutions that do the thinking on their behalf, retailers are poised to hit the sweet spot—achieve total compliance and realize customer-centric assortments while driving higher productivity, vendor accountability, and brand optimization.